baoqger/chrisbao/source/_posts/understand-http1-1-persistent-connection-golang.md

 ---
-title: Understand how HTTP/1.1 persistent connection works based on Golang
+title: "Understand how HTTP/1.1 persistent connection works based on Golang: part one"
 date: 2021-10-25 11:11:28
 tags: HTTP/1.1, persistent connection, keep-alive, TCP, netstat, tcpdump, Golang, connection pool
 ---

 ### Background

 Initially, `HTTP` was a single request-and-response model.
-A `HTTP` client opens the `TCP` connection, requests a resource, gets the response, and the connection is closed.
+An `HTTP` client opens the `TCP` connection, requests a resource, gets the response, and the connection is closed.
 And establishing and terminating each `TCP` connection is a resource-consuming operation (in detail, you can refer to my previous [article](https://baoqger.github.io/2019/07/14/why-tcp-four-way-handshake/)).
-As the web application became more and more complex, displaying a single page may require several HTTP requests, too many TCP connection operations will have a bad impact on the performance.
+As the web application becomes more and more complex, displaying a single page may require several HTTP requests, too many TCP connection operations will have a bad impact on the performance.

 <img src="/images/short-lived-connection.png" title="tcp termination" width="400px" height="300px">

 So `persistent-connection` (which is also called `keep-alive`) model is created in `HTTP/1.1` protocol.
-In this model TCP connections keep opened between several successive requests, in this way the time needed to open new connections will be reduced.
+In this model, TCP connections keep open between several successive requests, and in this way, the time needed to open new connections will be reduced.

 <img src="/images/persistent-http.png" title="tcp termination" width="400px" height="300px">

 In this article, I will show you how `persistent connection` works based on a Golang application.
-We will do some experiment based on the demo app, and verify the TCP connection behavior with some popular network packet analysis tools.
+We will do some experiments based on the demo app, and verify the TCP connection behavior with some popular network packet analysis tools.
 In short, After reading this article, you will learn:
 - Golang `http.Client` usage (and a little bit source code analysis)
 - network analysis with `netstat` and `tcpdump`

-You can find the demo Golang application in this github [repo](https://github.com/baoqger/http-persistent-connection-golang).
+You can find the demo Golang application in this Github [repo](https://github.com/baoqger/http-persistent-connection-golang).

 ### Sequential requests